msushkov/cs224w-wiki/README.md

 and all the data files will be properly created.
 Running the script will also ensure that the proper environment variables are set (used by the python scripts).

-This is only necessary if the data changes, or for some reason you wish to regenerate the object files.
-In most situations this step is unnecessary and you can work directly with the pk1 files in code/bin.

 In order to use the object files in code/bin, run from the code directory:

 $ source unzip_object_binaries.sh